×

 Selecting CSS Selector

-First, we’ll find the node for the popup screen and copy its CSS Selector.
+First, find the node for the popup screen and copy its CSS Selector.
 We can use the Document.querySelectorAll() command to find the element from the Document Object Model (DOM) tree.

 You can also close and re-open the popup to make sure that the class changes with the change in the element.
 If so, we can use it as a trigger to detect any changes in the popup and fire an event.